Empress Dowager Cixi: Hundred Days' Reform

-After coming to the throne, the Guangxu Emperor became more reform-minded.
+After coming to the throne, Guangxu became more reform-minded.
 After a humiliating defeat in the First Sino-Japanese War of 1894, during which the Chinese Beiyang Fleet was virtually destroyed by the Imperial Japanese Navy, the Qing government faced unprecedented challenges internally and abroad, with its very existence at stake.
-Under the influence of reformist-officials Kang Youwei and Liang Qichao, the Guangxu Emperor believed that by learning from constitutional monarchies such as Japan and Germany, China would become politically and economically powerful.
-In June 1898, the Guangxu Emperor launched the Hundred Days' Reform aimed at sweeping political, legal and social changes and issued edicts for far-reaching modernising reforms.
+Under the influence of reformist-officials Kang Youwei and Liang Qichao, Guangxu believed that by learning from constitutional monarchies such as Japan and Germany, China would become politically and economically powerful.
+In June 1898, Guangxu launched the Hundred Days' Reform aimed at sweeping political, legal and social changes and issued edicts for far-reaching modernising reforms.

 These abrupt reforms, however, came without building support either at court or in the bureaucracy.
 Cixi, whether concerned that they would check her power or fearful that they would lead to disorder, stepped in to prevent them from going further.
 Some government and military officials warned Cixi that the ming-shi (reformation bureau) had been geared toward conspiracy.
 Allegations of treason against the emperor, as well as suspected Japanese influence within the reform movement, led Cixi to resume the role of regent and resume control at the court.
-The Manchu general Ronglu on 21 September 1898, took the Emperor to Ocean Terrace, a small palace on an island in the middle of Zhongnanhai linked to the rest of the Forbidden City only by a controlled causeway.
-Cixi followed this action with an edict that proclaimed the Guangxu Emperor's total disgrace and unfitness to be emperor.
-The Guangxu Emperor's reign effectively came to an end.
+The Manchu general Ronglu on 21 September 1898, took the emperor to Ocean Terrace, a small palace on an island in the middle of Zhongnanhai linked to the rest of the Forbidden City only by a controlled causeway.
+Cixi followed this action with an edict that proclaimed Guangxu's total disgrace and unfitness to be emperor.
+Guangxu's reign effectively came to an end.